-308.03 - OBSTRUCTION
+307.03 - OBSTRUCTION

-If for any reason, a rider is forced to stop on or near the course during a heat, it is the rider's first duty to remove the A.B. from the course so not to endanger or obstruct other riders.
+If for any reason, a rider is forced to stop on or near the course during a heat, it is the rider's first duty to signal to the other participants and/or water marshals by raising his/her hand and removing his/her A.B. from the course as soon as possible so not to endanger or obstruct other riders.